actix/actix-web/examples/signals/README.md

 # Signals

-This example shows how to handle unix signals and properly stop http server
+This example shows how to handle Unix signals and properly stop http server.
+This example does not work with Windows.

 ## Usage